Common Eye Problems and What They Look Like

 Such signs may indicate disorders in the nerve-brain pathways and always warrants a need for thorough and semi-urgent evaluation.

 |Lens||A transparent structure situated behind the pupil.
 It is enclosed in a thin transparent capsule and helps to refract incoming light and focus it onto the retina.||Cataract surgery is the most commonly performed eye procedure worldwide.

-A cataract occurs when the lens becomes cloudy, and a cataract operation involves the replacement of the cloudy lens with an artificial plastic lens implant.
+A cataract occurs when the lens becomes cloudy, and cataract surgery in Singapore involves the replacement of the cloudy lens with an artificial plastic lens implant.
 The new lens implant resides within the capsule.

 |Choroid||The middle layer of the eye between the retina and the sclera.
 It contains a pigment that absorbs excess light to prevent blurring of vision.||The choroid can be involved in inflammatory diseases of the eye.|